 The tax credit is available on a group basis in the case of group companies.
-For accounting periods commencing before 1 January 2015, the amount of qualifying expenditure is restricted to incremental expenditure over expenditure in a base year (2003).
 The tax credit is calculated separately from the normal deduction of the R&D expenditure in computing the taxable profits of the company.

 Qualifying R&D activities must satisfy certain conditions, and, in particular, the activities must seek to achieve scientific or technological advancement and involve the resolution of scientific or technological uncertainty.
 Where a company has insufficient corporation tax against which to claim the R&D tax credit in a given accounting period, the tax credit may be credited against corporation tax for the preceding period, may be carried forward indefinitely or, if the company is a member of a group, may be allocated to other group members.
-The R&D credit can also be claimed by the company as a payable credit over a three-year period or surrendered to 'key employees' to set off against their income tax liability.
+Where a company that has previously made a credit claim ceases to carry on a trade and another company commences carrying on that trade and the R&D activities, the successor company may in certain circumstances claim the R&D credit amounts not used by its predecessor.
+The R&D credit can also be claimed by the company payable over a three-year period or surrendered to 'key employees' to set off against their income tax liability.